filterpaper/qmk_userspace/readme.md

 # Modular Corne (CRKBD) Build
 Corne keyboard is configured with a few modular build options using [rules.mk](rules.mk):
-## Tiny build
+## RGB Matrix default
-Minimal firmware with no OLED and RGB support is the default:
+Default build will be compiled with RGB matrix support as default:
 ```
 qmk compile corne.json
 ```